The Illusion of AI Expertise Under Uncertainty: Navigating Elusive Ground Truth via a Probabilistic Paradigm: Discussion

 \section{Discussion}

-The role of ground truth uncertainty and the performance of automated systems (such as LLMs or AI any system) is widely debated \cite{elangovan2025beyond, 10.1007/978-3-319-77249-3_6, kim2023interannotator, amidei-etal-2019-agreement}.
-A range of work has investigated issues from ignoring ground truth uncertainty \cite{elangovan2025beyond, plank-2022-problem, 10.1162/tacl_a_00584, STUTZ2025103556} to the applicability (\textit{or inapplicability}) and interpretation (\textit{or misinterpretations}) of typical inter-rater agreement (IRA) metrics such as Cohen's-$\kappa$ \cite{Cohen1960-zn}, Krippendorff's-$\alpha$ \cite{krippendorff2004reliability} and Spearman's $\rho$ correlation.
-Fundamentally, IRA metrics are designed for when no ground truth is available \cite{krippendorff2004reliability} and make assumptions about human behavior under cognitive uncertainty to account for chance agreement \cite{doi:10.1080/23808985.2013.11679142, randolph2005free, krippendorff2004reliability}.
-For instance, when humans rate based on a 1-5 Likert scale, choosing an in-between rating of $3$ (neutral) tends to be a result of uncertainty \cite{10.1007/978-3-642-02247-0_24} and hence high agreement when the rating is 3 may not be particularly useful and hence metrics such as Krippendorff's-$\alpha$ penalize low agreement on minority labels compared to high frequency labels \cite{krippendorff2004reliability}.
-IRA scores are quite difficult to visualize to meaningfully interpret and critically review the gaps in the metric adding to the confusion, with recent works proposing the use of perception charts \cite{elangovan2025beyond} to alleviate some of these challenges.
-IRA metrics further assume that high agreement is good and low agreement is not, and ignore the fact that some tasks are just fundamentally ambiguous.
+The role of ground truth uncertainty and the performance of automated systems (such as LLMs or AI any system) is a subject of recent investigations uncovering a plethora of challenges \cite{elangovan2025beyond, 10.1007/978-3-319-77249-3_6, kim2023interannotator, amidei-etal-2019-agreement}.
+These include the impact of ignoring ground truth uncertainty \cite{elangovan2025beyond, plank-2022-problem, 10.1162/tacl_a_00584, STUTZ2025103556} to the applicability (\textit{or inapplicability}) and interpretation (\textit{or misinterpretations}) of typical inter-rater agreement (IRA) metrics such as Cohen's-$\kappa$ \cite{Cohen1960-zn}, Krippendorff's-$\alpha$ \cite{krippendorff2004reliability} and Spearman's $\rho$ correlation.
+Fundamentally, \textbf{IRA metrics are designed for when no ground truth is available} \cite{krippendorff2004reliability} and make assumptions about human behavior under cognitive uncertainty to account for chance agreement \cite{doi:10.1080/23808985.2013.11679142, randolph2005free, krippendorff2004reliability}.
 At the very core, any aggregate metric is only as reliable as its ability to effectively summarize the underlying data \cite{eubanks2017re} and any gaps in the metric may be difficult to identify without detailed analysis.
 In summary, there are clear gaps in existing metrics as shown in Table~\ref{tab:momogram} and \ref{tab:exampleperfvar}, with respect to their ability to deal with ground truth uncertainty where the detailed analysis presents a very different conclusion compared to the one depicted by the aggregate metric.